Tuesday, December 17, 2024

 These animals need sufficient enrichment, exercise and space, strong gates, and high walls and they can easily be aroused.
 They like rough physical play, grabbing, pulling, jumping, and biting because that is what they were bred for.
 The very traits they were bred for are usually the same behavioural “issues” that make it more challenging to live with these “unemployed” dogs as Canineology describes them.
 They are likely to show those traits, especially when aroused or frustrated and if we preserve the way they look we will preserve the way they behave most likely too.
 Due to their muscular build, the “tight movement” and illegal ear cropping, they can appear more threatening.

 Sadly, many of them are kept for security and ego purposes and they are a popular breed to use in illegal dog fights, although not the only breed used for this.
 Most animal welfare organizations are against keeping any animals for security purposes.
-You are responsible for them, not they for you.
+You are responsible for them, not them responsible for you.
 If you want security, let them sleep inside to alert you while they are safe and get a security company.

 ABOUT BEHAVIOUR